 We need to develop a keen eye for racism, oppression, and exclusion in daily life – and the ways words can be used to divide us

-Clean technology is getting cheaper all the time, and countries like and Germany have their own reasons to make Countless villages, cooperatives, businesses, and activist organizations are working to build a sustainable world.
+Clean technology is getting cheaper all the time, and countries like China and Germany have their own reasons to make the switch.
+Countless citizens, villages, cooperatives, businesses, and activist organizations are working to build a sustainable world.
 Over the next four years, they’ll work harder than ever, and they’ll get even better at telling their story.
 And ultimately that story will win, because it’s a better story, and better stories always win in the end, even if it takes a long time.

 Malcolm X said, “The future belongs to those who prepare for it today.”
 That’s exactly what the climate movement has been doing for years, and it will continue to do so.
 Climate change will likely cause catastrophes worse than Trump’s election.
 In that sense, his presidency will serve as an exercise in resilience and perseverance.
 Trump and his followers can do a lot of damage, but they can’t wreck every worthy plan for the future, not by a long shot.